The Jordan Valley

 Matthew 9:37-38

 Jesus told His disciples that the harvest is plentiful, there are so many souls that need to know God but the workers are not enough.
-Are we ready to be His worker and be sent out?
+Are we ready to be His workers and be sent out?
 Are we ready to fulfill the purpose for which we are placed on this earth?

 Let us examine ourselves to see if we have faith like the paralyzed man and his friends; the synagogue leader; the woman who was healed; and the blind men or are we like the noisy crowd or the pharisees who neither have faith themselves but also discourage the others from coming closer to God?